clnsmth/soso/docs/source/dev/design.rst

 * `skos:relatedMatch`: Definition doesn't match, but broadly aligns with an analogous concept in a different category (refer to SSSOM guidelines for clarification), and the object type doesn't match.
 * `sssom:NoMapping`: No match found for any of the listed types.

-Note, if the object type can be transformed to form an exact match with the subject type through a strategy's conversion method, consider the types identical and declare an exact match in the SSSOM file.
-Add a note to the SSSOM file to inform developers and maintainers of this decision.
+If the object type can be transformed to form an exact match with the subject type using a strategy’s conversion method, treat these types as identical for implementation purposes.
+However, do not declare them as an exact match in the SSSOM file.
+Instead, add a note to the "comment" field in the SSSOM file to inform developers and maintainers.

 For any inquiries, please reach out.
 Mapping work is fun but can be challenging!